304-485-6397 Ext. 129

-Todd Baucher is a news reporter for WTAP-TV.
+Todd Baucher is a Weekday News Reporter for WTAP-TV.

 In April of 2014, Todd Baucher was presented with a Lifetime Achievement Award by the Associated Press of the Virginias.
-It is the culmination of a career which now is in its 35th year, one of the longest tenures of any of the station's on-air staff.
+It is the culmination of a career that's spanned more than 35 years, one of the longest tenures of any of the station's on-air staff.

 He joined the station in 1980, two years after graduating from Ohio University, and having spent two years as news director at Marietta radio station WBRJ (now WLTP).
 Todd brought his expertise in covering Marietta events to television, but throughout the years, he's covered major news events on both sides of the Ohio River.